 Cladding spraying in Wakefield

-Sitting between the M1 and the M62, Wakefield carries one of the busier concentrations of distribution and industrial floorspace in West Yorkshire, and almost all of it is wrapped in profiled steel or composite panel.
-Cladding spraying in Wakefield is how those large elevations are kept presentable and protected without recladding: the sheets are prepared and repaired on the building, then spray-coated with a system specified for the substrate and its condition.
+Wakefield sits right between the M1 and M62, so you see some of the busiest distribution and industrial buildings in West Yorkshire here.
+Almost all of them are wrapped in profiled steel or composite panel.
+Cladding spraying is how we keep those big elevations looking good and protected, without recladding.
+We prepare and repair the sheets right there on the building, then spray a system chosen specifically for the substrate and its condition.

-On sheds this size, guesswork is expensive.
+On buildings this size, guessing costs money.
 We survey and test before we specify, and we specify before we price.
-The survey tells us whether a respray is viable at all, and if it is, exactly what has to happen before any coating goes near the sheets.
+The survey tells us if a respray is even possible, and if it is, exactly what needs doing before any coating goes near the sheets.

 Big sheds, big elevations, predictable problems

-The estates and logistics parks around the city show the same wear patterns again and again: plastisol that has faded and chalked unevenly between elevations, tide marks and run-off staining below gutter lines, dented sheets at vehicle level, and cut-edge corrosion working along sheet ends, laps and door openings.
-Offices and trade-counter frontages add powder-coated framing, fascias and curtain wall details to the list.
-Individually these are small defects.
-Across several thousand square metres of cladding they decide whether a respray lasts or fails.
+We see the same wear patterns again and again on the estates and logistics parks around Wakefield: plastisol that’s faded and chalked unevenly, tide marks and run-off below the gutters, dents at vehicle level, and cut-edge corrosion creeping along sheet ends, laps and door openings.
+Offices and trade-counter frontages often add powder-coated framing, fascias and curtain wall details to that list.
+On their own, these are small defects.
+But across thousands of square metres of cladding, they decide whether a respray lasts or fails.

-Roof areas often belong in the same conversation, because gutters, rooflights and roof sheets share the same weather and the same access costs.
-Where their condition justifies it, they can be brought into one specification and one programme rather than two separate projects.
+Roof areas often come into the same conversation.
+Gutters, rooflights and roof sheets share the same weather and the same access costs.
+If their condition allows it, we can bring them into one specification and one programme, instead of running two separate projects.

 What the survey settles before the price does

-Every project begins with a walked survey of the building.
-We test how well the existing finish is bonded, identify which areas need treatment or sheet repairs rather than overcoating, and plan the job around the way the site actually runs: loading bays, yard movements, shift patterns and neighbouring occupiers.
+Every project starts with a walked survey of the building.
+We test how well the existing finish is bonded, pinpoint which areas need treatment or sheet repairs instead of just overcoating, and plan the job around how the site actually runs: loading bays, yard movements, shift patterns and the neighbours.

-- Adhesion and condition testing across elevations, not one sample patch
+- Adhesion and condition testing across the whole elevation, not just one patch

-- Corrosion mapped, with cut edges treated before any colour is applied
+- Corrosion mapped, with cut edges treated before any colour goes on

-- Phasing planned around loading bays, traffic and operating hours
+- Phasing planned around your loading bays, traffic and operating hours

 - Masking and protection for vehicles, stock and neighbouring units

-- A written specification that the finished work is inspected against
+- A written specification that we inspect the finished work against

-The same crews work across the region, so units in Leeds, Barnsley, Pontefract and Dewsbury follow exactly the same survey-first sequence as those on the city’s estates.
+Our crews work across this region.
+So buildings in Leeds, Barnsley, Pontefract and Dewsbury get the exact same survey-first sequence as those on the Wakefield estates.

 When a respray is the wrong call

-We will not coat a building the survey says is failing.
-Perforated sheets, delaminating composite panels, fixings that have lost their grip and edge corrosion that has consumed the sheet end are problems paint cannot fix, only conceal.
-The same goes for buildings that need thermal upgrades or fire-performance remediation that only recladding can provide.
-In those cases the survey report says so directly and sets out what we believe the right course is, even when that course does not involve us.
+We won’t coat a building if our survey says it’s failing.
+Perforated sheets, delaminating composite panels, fixings that have lost their grip, and edge corrosion that’s eaten right through the sheet end are problems paint can’t fix, only hide.
+The same goes for buildings needing thermal upgrades or fire-performance remediation that only recladding can provide.
+In those cases, the survey report will say so directly and set out what we believe is the right course, even if that course doesn’t involve us.
 Partial solutions are common: replace the worst sheets, treat the rest, coat the lot.
 The survey is what makes that call defensible.

 Why operators insist on survey-led contractors

-On industrial stock the real cost of a coating project is rarely the paint.
-It is access, downtime and the risk of doing it twice.
-A survey-led contractor takes most of that risk off the table: the scope of preparation and repair is established before the price is fixed, the programme is built around your operation rather than imposed on it, and there is a written standard to hold the finished elevations against.
-For clad buildings in Wakefield and across West Yorkshire, that is the difference between maintenance spend and money sprayed at a wall.
-The bigger the elevation, the more a small misjudgement multiplies, which is exactly why the survey comes first.
+On industrial buildings, the real cost of a coating project is rarely the paint itself.
+It’s access, downtime, and the risk of having to do it twice.
+A survey-led contractor takes most of that risk off the table: we establish the scope of preparation and repair before the price is fixed, the programme is built around your operation, not imposed on it, and there’s a written standard to hold the finished elevations against.
+For clad buildings in Wakefield and across West Yorkshire, that’s the difference between maintenance spend and money sprayed at a wall.
+The bigger the elevation, the more a small misjudgement multiplies.
+That’s exactly why the survey comes first.